digideskio/support-tools/ftdc/ftdc.md

    specifying this file as a source in a subsequent ftdc command.
 This defines a simple container of compressed samples and is intended for testing purposes only.

+* if no sink is specfied samples are collected and chunks are compressed and then discarded.
+This is useful for computing compression or decompression statistics on a source and then discarding the result.